grim-fandango/megaplot/README.md

 C is the index of the colour that you want to plot, i.e. 0=black, 1=white, 3=red etc.

 Overplotting an existing point will not clear it, i.e. there is no XOR feature.
+The point will be plotted again in the new colour specified.